Completely hybrid cars might be the last advance in low-outflows transport,

 It’s another in the organization’s developing band of self-charging crossovers that you’ll never need to connect;

-the battery is beaten up by the motor and vitality squandered during braking or drifting downhill.
+the battery is beaten up by the motor and vitality is squandered during braking or drifting downhill.

 It’s sharp stuff.